Female sex hormones are a group of hormones that play a vital role in the development and functioning of the female reproductive system.

 Estrogen is a hormone that is vital to the development and function of the reproductive system in both women and men.

-In women, estrogen is responsible for the development of secondary sexual characteristics such as breast development and the regulation of the menstrual cycle.
+Estrogen in women is responsible for the development of secondary sexual characteristics such as breast development and the regulation of the menstrual cycle.

 In men, estrogen plays a role in bone health and the maintenance of muscle mass.